 This Technical Report will study and identify potential enhancements on 5GS to improve energy efficiency (including network energy related information exposure, enhancement for subscription and policy control to enable network savings as service criteria) and to support energy saving in the network, taking the EnergyServ requirements in TS 22.261 [8] into consideration.

+For network energy saving , potential enhancements on 5GS for saving non-renewable energy and/or renewable energy will be studied.
+Furthermore, potential enhancements on 5GS for utilizing more renewable energy, when available, to decrease carbon emission will be studied.

 3 Definitions of terms and abbreviations